Userphenixe/alx-pre_course/README.md

-My first readme for 0x01-git
+My first readme
-README update from the github
+README.md update from the github